Ria424/developers-animatesdk-docs/Camera_object/Camera17.md

 #### Usage

-camera.cameraEnabled

-#### Type

-boolean
+Camera.cameraEnabled

 #### Description

-Used to Enable/Disable camera.
+`boolean`; Used to Enable/Disable camera.
 The value is true if camera is enabled otherwise false.

 #### Example